 The Biltmore Estate

-Admission to the Biltmore includes a self-guided tour of the house and gardens, the Antler Hill village that features a winery, the Biltmore legacy, and Village Green.
-Then venture to the 8,000 acre backyard with outdoor activities, shopping and restaurants.
-Be sure to ask our concierge about discount tickets.
+Admission to Biltmoreincludes a self-guided tour of the house and gardens, as well as admission to Antler Hill Village that features the Biltmore winery, the Biltmore Legacy building, and the Village Green, with shops, restaurants, and entertainment, among other activities.
+Be sure to ask our concierge to order your tickets.

 Black Balsam Knob/Shining Rock Wilderness (Seasonal)

-(1.2 miles to first peak, with options to go 10+ miles) Blue Ridge Parkway, mile 420.
 Hike across spectacular mountain balds.
-These treeless mountaintops in the Pisgah National Forest, just off the Blue Ridge Parkway, offer sweeping views and alpine-like appearance.
+These treeless mountaintops in the Pisgah National Forest, just off the Blue Ridge Parkway at mile 420, offer sweeping views and an alpine-like appearance.
 Hike out three miles without dropping back into the trees.

 Dupont State Forest Waterfalls Tour Hike (from .6 to 6 miles)

 On this hike, you’ll visit up to 5 of the 6 major waterfalls in Dupont State Forest.
 It starts as an easy path to some of the most spectacular waterfalls in the area: Hooker, Triple, and High Falls.
 Covered picnic shelters with views of the falls make for excellent family outing possibilities.